AminLama/js-learn/README.md

 # js-learn
-A code repo for javascript series at Chai aur Code Channel
+A code repo for learning javascript from Chai aur Code